-Guests that stay in Blueground rentals for a month or more love the fact that they can pick an apartment that features an on-site fitness center.
-Having a beautifully furnished home with a washer, dryer and fresh towels aplenty makes it easy to feel refreshed post-workout.
-Some units also feature outdoor swimming pools where you can take your workout into the water.
+People who choose to stay in a Blueground furnished rental love the fact that they can choose an apartment with an on-site fitness center.
+Every Blueground apartment is available for mid to long-term stays.
+So, guests get to really feel at home and establish a routine.
+Having an equipped and serviced home with a washer, dryer and fresh towels aplenty makes it easy to feel refreshed post-workout.
+Some buildings also feature outdoor swimming pools where you can take your workout into the water.

-Whenever you feel like taking a rain check on a workout, here are some quick-fire reasons to motivate yourself to go to the gym.
+Whenever you feel like taking a rain check on a workout, consider these quick-fire reasons to motivate yourself to go to the gym.

 Mix up a regular run on the treadmill with High-Intensity Interval Training (HITT).
 These quick and effective sessions alternate bursts of high energy sprints with short cooldowns.
 The intensity can be increased by including an incline in the sprint sections.
 This type of exercise will increase your metabolism, build muscle and burn calories.

 A standard HITT session on the treadmill starts with a five-minute warm-up.
 Walk or jog at a slow pace to get your muscles ready for the sprints.
 Once you’re warmed up, start sprinting as hard and fast as you can for 20-30 seconds.
 Ramp up the speed, at an incline to push your heart rate up.
 Rest for 30 seconds to recover and lower your heart rate.
 Then do the sprint and recovery intervals another 10-20 times.

 Kettlebell swings are an athletic exercise that works out almost every muscle in the body.
 Stand in a straight line with your feet apart, with the kettlebell placed in front of you.